-Doesn’t Consider Your Needs
+Inconsiderate of Your Needs

 Each and every person has their own individual needs to be met in dating relationships as well as their friendships.
 A relationship without love, attention, communication, compassion, patience, etc. can be extremely straining.
 Not having your needs met feels like you’re not a priority to your partner and will create a hole in your relationship.
 A relationship isn’t always 50/50.

-Feels Like You’re Walking on Eggshells Around Them
+Walking on Eggshells

 Dating can be tricky and sometimes even dangerous in early recovery.
 Recovery is the time when you’re learning to love yourself and growing into the person you want to become.
-If your partner has a short temper, this is only going to put you in a situation to either be reserved or mirror their behaviors.
+If your partner is someone with a short temper, this is only going to put you in a situation to either be reserved or mirror their behaviors.

 Lack of Privacy

 You have to earn trust in a relationship.
 If you trust your partner, you shouldn’t have to go through their phone, receipts, social platforms, etc. If you don’t trust your partner and you feel like you have to do this, that’s already a sign that your relationship is unhealthy.

 Constant Tension or Moodiness

 Relationships can get to a point where it feels like there is constant tension and unhappiness between you and your partner.
 Oftentimes, this is due to something that might’ve happened between you and your partner in the past.

-While in recovery, if your partner/friend begins to blame their behaviors on your recovery process and struggles, they are gaslighting you.
+While in recovery, if your partner or friend begins to blame their behaviors on your recovery process and struggles, they are gaslighting you.
 From a recovery standpoint, you should remove yourself from that relationship immediately because that type of treatment is not going to benefit you in any way, shape, or form.

 How to Know if I Should Leave a Toxic Relationship?

 While everyone has different tolerance levels and breaking points, you should not accept or put up with toxicity in your relationship.
-Depending on the severity of your partner’s behaviors, it will give you an idea of whether or not it’s time to leave or communicate these issues with them and perhaps involve a licensed Marriage and Family Therapy Therapist (LMFT).
+Depending on the severity of your partner’s behaviors, it will give you an idea of whether or not it’s time to leave or communicate these issues with them and perhaps involve a Licensed Marriage and Family Therapy Therapist (LMFT).

-It can be especially challenging in the early stages of recovery to move forward and grow alone, and with a toxic relationship attached it makes it almost impossible.
+It can be especially challenging in the early stages of recovery to move forward and grow alone, and with a toxic relationship attached, it makes it almost impossible.
 Your personal health comes first.
 If you feel as though your relationship is putting that at risk, it’s time to let go.

 You’re never alone in these types of situations.
-There is always someone else out there who is either going through it also or has already gone through it.
+There is always someone else out there who are either going through it also or has already gone through it.
 Reach out to a friend for guidance and support.
 Someone who truly cares for you won’t tear you down and make you feel any of these things listed above.